manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 While this has already shown huge productivity boosts in multiple cases, we still maintain the responsibility to ensure that the resulting implementation is functionally correct, that important non-functional requirements are met, and that the overall code quality is as good or better as what we would create and release ourselves.

-Guiding the Coding Assistant towards satisfactory outcomes is of ever-growing importance in our daily work.
+Guiding the Coding Assistant towards satisfactory outcomes is therefore of ever-growing importance in our daily work.

 So far, I've identified three critical measures that are required to work successfully in an AI-assisted coding setup: